MariloyH/School_District_Analysis/README.md

 # School_District_Analysis
-BootCamp Week4 Working with Pandas
+Challenge Week 4.
+Working with Pandas & Jupiter notebook.
-The analysis should contain the following:

 ## Overview of the school district analysis
   Previously, we supported the Data Analytics team in a study about the results of schools in the area in the Proficiency Standard Test for math and reading, based on the type of school, its population and its budget, in order to help the School Board in making decisions.
   Subsequently, based on a report of academic dishonesty in the 9th grade of the Thomas High School, we have been asked to repeat the previous analysis and determine how much the previous results are affected if we discard the results in question.